SAP-samples/abap-cheat-sheets/01_Internal_Tables.md

 - During the loop, the system field `sy-tabix` is set to the number of the currently processed table line.
 This is not true for hashed tables.
 There, `sy-tabix` is `0`.
-- Note that if you want to work with the value of `sy-tabix`, you should do so immediately after the `LOOP` statement to avoid possible overwriting in statements contained in the loop block.
+- Note that if you want to work with the value of `sy-tabix`, you should do so immediately after the `LOOP` statement (e.g. by storing the value in a helper variable) to avoid possible overwriting in statements contained in the loop block.

 <p align="right"><a href="#top">⬆️ back to top</a></p>